 AICPA Proposals:

-A covered employee under section 162(m)(3)(D) may be included as one of the five highest-paid employees under section 162(m)(3)(C) for a specific taxable year, according to guidance from the AICPA.
+A covered employee under section 162(m)(3)(D) may include as one of the five highest-paid employees.
+Additionally, Under section 162(m)(3)(C) for a specific taxable year, according to guidance from the AICPA.

 II.
 The AICPA’s recommendations for determining ARPA 5 – the definition of compensation: